Have more than you show, speak less than you know” ~ Shakespeare.

 I assure you – you can!
 If you haven’t guessed already, I prefer to be invisible when I’m out travelling the world.
 Heck, I don’t even have my photo on this blog!
 As I’ve discussed in more detail previously, I’m a bit of a hybrid and have been travelling as an Invisible Tourist for the last 9 years.
 Now, I’m exposing my secrets, tips and tricks to help you make the most of your next travel experience.
 Click here to see where I’ve been!

-Why should I not look like a tourist?
+How to not look like a tourist?
+Why bother?

 Blending in has LOADS of benefits.
 From meeting locals to avoiding pickpockets, it really is the best way to get the most out of your travel experience!